osamaalagooz/casting_agency_app/README.md

 # casting_agency_app
 ## Introduction
 Casting Agency is an web App that can show movies and actors.
-the App has three platforms for thre roles which are
+the App has three platforms for three roles which are
 - **Casting Assistant**
 who can :
    - See all the Movies and Actors